awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 To start a session using SSH, run the following command:

 **Note**
 To start a session using SSH, your target instance must be configured to support SSH connections\.
-For more information, see [\(Optional\) Enable SSH Session Manager Sessions](session-manager-getting-started-enable-ssh-connections.md)\.
+For more information, see [\(Optional\) Enable SSH Connections Through Session Manager](session-manager-getting-started-enable-ssh-connections.md)\.

 ```
 ssh -i /path/my-key-pair.pem username@instance-id